Uninett/Howitz/README.rst

 1. Set ``[flask] -> SECRET_KEY`` to some long string.
 2. Set ``[zino.connections.default] -> server`` to a Zino 1 server.
 3. Optionally set ``[zino.connections.other] -> server`` to a fallback Zino 1 server.
-If the server in 2 stops working ypu can swap "other" with "deafult" in the config-file and keep on working.
+If the default server stops working you can swap "other" with "default" in the config-file and keep on working.
+If you don't set it to anything, comment it out/remove it.

 There's a handler "debug" that will copy everything DEBUG or higher to a file ``debug.log``, you might want to use this handler for your code.